-Our continued stay in Adelaide has exposed us to some amazing places we never knew existed in the city or due to being away so long, failed to remember they were even ‘just up the road’.
+We are ready for an Adelaide weekend away.
+Our recent longer stays in Adelaide has exposed us to some amazing places we never knew existed in the city.
+That, or due to being away so long, failed to remember they were even ‘just up the road’.

 Some of these places include the St. Francis Winery Resort, which is a great location to host events, but they also offer accommodation for those seeking to have a ‘home away from home’ experience.